Port Edward, South Africa: Sardine Run

 Another main season coincides with the Sardine run natural phenomenon usually occurring from late May to mid-July.

-Economy

-Recently large retail franchises Boxer Superstores and Shoprite Holdings have shown interest in Port Edward.
-With the local economy growing, the town is set for a bright future.

 Schools

 There are various small schools in Port Edward, some consisting of only 50+ children; however the most popular of these schools is Port Edward Primary School.

 Golf

-The only golf course in Port Edward is the Port Edward Country Club which is a 9-hole golf course.
-Surrounding 18-hole golf courses include Wild Coast Sun, San Lameer, Southbroom Golf Club, Margate Country Club, Port Shepstone Country Club, Umdoni Park and Selborne which are highly ranked by both Golf Digest and The Compleat Golfer.
+The 9-hole Port Edward Country Club is the main golf course in Port Edward.
+Nearby 18-hole golf courses include Wild Coast Sun, San Lameer, Southbroom Golf Club, Margate Country Club and Port Shepstone Country Club which are highly ranked by both Golf Digest and The Compleat Golfer.